JamesFahey/project5_elijah_james_designs/README.md

 # Site Design

-The site design adopts a minimalistic visual design reminiscent of a typical art gallery, with a goal of delivering this in a virtual manner, a virtual art gallery
+The site design adopts a minimalistic visual design reminiscent of a typical art gallery, with a goal of delivering this in a virtual manner; a virtual art gallery

 ## Fonts